vu-ls/Crassus/README.md

 ## Features

 * Parsing ProcMon PML files natively.
 The log (PML) parser has been implemented by porting partial functionality to C# from https://github.com/eronnen/procmon-parser/.
 You can find the format specification [here](https://github.com/eronnen/procmon-parser/tree/master/docs).
 * Crassus will create source code for proxy DLLs for all missing DLLs that were identified.
-For instance, if an application is vulnerable to DLL Hijacking via `version.dll`, Crassus will create a `version.cpp` file for you with all the exports included in it.
+For instance, if an application is vulnerable to DLL Hijacking via `version.dll`, Crassus will create `version.cpp` and `version.def` files for you with all the exports included in it.
 Then you can insert your payload/execution technique and compile.
 * For other events of interest, such as creating a process or loading a library, the ability for unprivileged users to modify the file or any parts of the path to the file is investigated.
 * Able to process large PML files and store all events of interest in an output CSV file.
 Local benchmark processed a 3GB file with 8 million events in 45 seconds.